-Data supporting this research are available from [third party source], with [restrictions, including non-disclosure agreements, licensing, other agreements], and are not accessible to the public or research community.
-[Provide full query and contact process for other researchers to gain access.]
+Data supporting this research are available from [third party source], with [restrictions, including non-disclosure agreements, licensing, other agreements], and are not accessible to the public.
+[Provide full query and contact process details for other researchers to gain access.]

-NOTE: If your data are in either of the “Rare” statement categories, the handling editor will be asked to determine if the statement provides the detail necessary to meet ESA guidelines.
+NOTE: If your data are in either of the “Rare” statement categories, the Subject-matter Editor will be asked to determine if the statement provides the detail necessary to meet ESA guidelines.

 Q: What are the advantages of posting my data and code on a public repository?